 Repeat with remaining truffles – you may need to set the bowl back into the fridge if the mixture starts to soften up again.

 Lightly squish the sprinkles down so they flatten out, this makes them look so pretty!

-The most perfect little truffle bites.
-I added some cocoa powder and espresso powder to the top to spice them up even more and give a bit more flavor.
+The most perfect little truffle bites – I added some cocoa powder and espresso powder to the top to spice them up even more!

 I’ve found that adding a bit of espresso or coffee grounds to my chocolates gives them a MUCH deeper flavor.